 As an indication of the toll of increasing development into the wilderness, a recent U.S. General Accounting Office report stated that the U.S. Forest Service and the Bureau of Land Management spend between 50 and 95 percent of their firefighting budgets protecting homes next to federal lands.
-That's upward of $1.2 billion a year, the
+That's upward of $1.2 billion a year, the report stated.

 Only 15 percent of the interface between urban and wild areas is developed, the report added.
 If homes are built along 50 percent of this "wildland urban interface," the costs will rise to upward of

 $4.3 billion annually for the two federal agencies alone, the report concluded.